-Any rider enrolled as a full-time college student is eligible to compete as a collegiate rider.
 A group of collegiate riders from the same school can compete on a collegiate team.
-Team awards are presented at all collegiate-approved shows, and collegiate riders can earn individual awards in their respective division, as well as Year End collegiate awards.
+Team awards are presented at all collegiate-approved shows, and collegiate riders can earn individual awards in their respective collegiate division, as well as Year End collegiate awards.

+Students have 8 semesters or 5 years of eligibility, whichever comes first.
 College students or their coaches must submit a collegiate eligibility form verifying full time enrollment and a minimum cumulative GPA of 2.0.
-Students have 8 semesters or 5 years of eligibility, whichever comes first.
+Students who have purchased NIRSHA memberships designating eligibility and full time student status can use their membership in lieu of completing an eligibility form.

 Division I: A D1 team consists of a maximum of 6 riders: 2 Open/Non Pro; 2 Limited/Intermediate; 2 Novice.
 A school may enter a team with less than six but no less than four members.